ryuichiueda/slides_marp/prob_robotics_2025/lesson1e.md

 ### Textbook Used in the Lecture

 - Ueda: "Probability and Statistics for Robots," Corona Publishing, 2024.
     - Changed from "Detailed Explanation of Probabilistic Robotics" published before 2024.
-- Reason
+- Reason of this change
-- Please buy the book.
+    - <del>I want to make you buy the book.</del>
     - 20 years after the publication of "Probabilistic Robotics," Robotics has further developed.
         - Probability and statistics are being used beyond the original scope.
-- I want to teach probability and statistics from the basics.
-- The main points differ from those in general lectures.
-- Some people say that "Detailed Probabilistic Robotics is difficult."
-- It is written so that students can learn on their own once they have mastered the basics.

 ![bg right:20% 80%](./figs/books.png)